fwinkelbauer/Jeeves/README.md

 ## How To Implement A Custom Jeeves Host

-**Note:** The NuGet package `Jeeves.Core` has not been published yet.
-But you can build one on your own by running the build script `Source\build.ps1`.
+**Note:** The NuGet package `Jeeves.Core` has not been published yet, but you can build one on your own by running the build script `Source\build.ps1`.

 - Add the NuGet package `Jeeves.Core` to your project
 - Create an implementation of `Jeeves.Core.IDataStore`.
 This interface is used to authenticate an API call, as well as to provide access to the actual stored configuration data